-At the conclusion of the meeting, the University official may either uphold or cancel the interim emergency withdrawal.
-Regardless of whether the emergency interim withdrawal is upheld or cancelled, the University official will direct the Response Team to continue with the involuntary administrative withdrawal process as outlined in this policy.
-However, if the interim emergency withdrawal is to remain in effect, the University official will make every effort to expedite the process in an effort to minimize any possible negative impact on the student.
+At the conclusion of the meeting, the Associate Vice President for Student Affairs or designee may either uphold or cancel the interim emergency withdrawal.
+Regardless of whether the emergency interim withdrawal is upheld or cancelled, the Associate Vice President for Student Affairs or designee will direct the UBIT to continue with the involuntary administrative withdrawal process as outlined in this policy.
+However, if the interim emergency withdrawal is to remain in effect, the Associate Vice President for Student Affairs or designee will make every effort to expedite the process in an effort to minimize any possible negative impact on the student.

-IX.
+VI.
 TRANSCRIPTS AND REFUNDS